 Few Parameters – Write a Training Guide for Employees

 Use the Guide as a Communication Tool

 This is a section most useful for the experienced employees who have been trained several times and can recall everything in the manual.
-However, employees often take the safety and security policies for granted.
+However, employees often take safety and security policies for granted.
 Hence, it is essential to outline these procedures so that they can refer to them in case of emergencies.
-Organizations need to emphasize on the fact that employees’ safety is of utmost importance and the guidebook should reflect the same.
+Organizations need to emphasize the fact that employees’ safety is of utmost importance and the guidebook should reflect the same.

 Code of Conduct

 All the legal expectations and policies of the organization should be enlisted in this section to give the employees a broad outline of what is expected of them.
 For example, if an organization condemns the use of personal cell phones during work hours, it should be stated clearly in this section.
 Guidelines on shifts, lunch breaks, professional behaviorism, dressing, leaves, and overtime should be included so that there is no confusion.
 The training guide should be designed in such a way that it works as a reference to avoid mistakes or during casualty.

 Avoid Excessive Information